scramjetorg/platform-docs/README.md

 <details>
 <summary>
-    <strong>Host</strong>
+    <strong>Hub</strong>
 </summary>

 This is a solution for the central processing and management unit with the following major components:

-1. **Sequences** - these are the actual "STH" apps.
-It is a package containing at least two files:
-    * **package.json** - JSON manifest file describing the app and its configuration; such as main file to run
-    * **main file** - file such as `index.js` or `index.ts` that contains a lightweight application business logic.
+1. **Sequence** - a user's program to be executed on the Hub, that contains a developer's code that consists of one or more functions with a lightweight application business logic.
+It needs to be packed into a package together with its dependencies (compressed into `tar.gz` format) before sending it to STH.
-2. **Instance** - once a Sequence is run, the host will create a separate runtime environment for it and will execute Sequence code inside this runtime entity.
+2. **Instance** - once a Sequence is run, the Hub will create a separate runtime environment for it and will execute Sequence code inside this runtime entity.
 This is an Instance.
-3. **API & CLI** - our Application Programming Interface and CLI connecting to it allows both for **Data operations** (sending input data and receiving output data) and **Management operations** (manage host itself and its entities: Sequences or Instances)
+3. **API & CLI** - our Application Programming Interface and Command Line Interface that allow for:

+    * **Data operations** - sending input data and receiving output data
+    * **Management operations** - manage Hub itself and its entities: Sequences or Instances

 </details>